beverlymedtech/firmware/timer/README.md

 ## RC Oscillator
-The RC oscillator of this particular microcontroller is a circuit with a resistor and capacitor designed to provide the microcontroller core (MCU) with a regulated, and consistent timekeeper, so programs on the CPU or MCU are consistent in time.
+The RC oscillator of this particular microcontroller is a circuit with a resistor and capacitor designed to provide the Microcontroller Core Unit (MCU) with a regulated, and consistent timekeeper, so programs on the Central Processing Unit CPU (Processor) or MCU (Microcontroller) exhibit consistent time related behavior.

 ## STM8S207 Nucleo-8
 The STM8S207K8T6C Microcontroller has a number of timers within its core.